Quality & Environment

 If kerbside or local authority recycling isn’t an option, the easiest step is to use a return-to-store recycling facility at a large supermarket.
 These are widely available across the UK and they accept category 4 (LPDE) plastics.
 This is because most plastic carrier bags are made from LDPE film.

-The end user can visit recyclenow.com/what-to-do-with/plastic-film and enter their postcode to locate their nearest recycling point.
+End users in the UK can visit recyclenow.com/what-to-do-with/plastic-film and enter their postcode to locate their nearest recycling point.

 Remember, all Airsac® packaging must be deflated before it’s recycled.
 To deflate, the end user can simply cut across the chambers using a pair of household scissors